Submitting your flipbook assignment

 - Go to File > Export > Export Video…

-- Ignore stage color can be left unchecked
+- Ignore stage color and Convert video in Adobe Media Encoder can be left unchecked

 - Stop exporting should be set to When last frame is reached